K12 Inc. (NYSE:LRN) Long-Term Investor Alert: Investigation over Potential Wrongdoing

-San Diego, CA -- (SBWIRE) -- 10/02/2012 -- An investigation on behalf of current long-term investors in shares of K12 Inc. (NYSE:LRN) was announced over potential breaches of fiduciary duties by certain directors and officers at K12 Inc.
+San Diego, CA -- (SBWIRE) -- 10/23/2012 -- An investigation on behalf of investors in shares of K12 Inc. (NYSE:LRN) was announced concerning whether certain officers and directors of K12 Inc. possibly breached their fiduciary duties in connection with certain statements.

-Investors who are current long term stockholders of shares of K12 Inc. (NYSE:LRN), have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.
+Investors who purchased shares of K12 Inc. (NYSE:LRN), have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.

-The investigation by a law firm concerns whether certain K12 Inc. officers and directors breached their fiduciary duties to the Company and damaged K12 by, among other things, engaging in deceptive recruiting and sales strategies and misrepresenting the Company’s empirical academic performance, financial performance and business and financial prospects.
+The investigation by a law firm concerns whether certain officers and directors of K12 Inc. breached their fiduciary duties and caused damage to the company. and its shareholders by, among other things, failing to implement adequate internal controls.

-K12 provides online learning.
-In the end of 2011 a media report entitled “Profits and Questions at Online Charter Schools” raised concerns about K12’s business practices, alleging that its schools inflate their student rosters, are underperforming academically, have detrimental student-to-teacher ratios and gain wrongful access to public funds.
-K12 Inc. also reportedly faces an investigation by the Florida Department of Education over allegations that it used uncertified teachers and tried to get employees to assist in concealing that fact.

-Those who are current long term stockholders of shares of K12 Inc. (NYSE:LRN), you have certain options and you should contact the Shareholders Foundation.
+Those who purchased shares of K12 Inc. (NYSE:LRN), have certain options and should contact the Shareholders Foundation.

 Contact: